 On February 3, President Trump signed a memorandum asking the Department of Labor to review the new fiduciary rules that apply to retirement accounts.
 The next week, on February 9, the Department of Labor (DoL) filed documents that will likely result in a six-month delay of the scheduled April implementation of the rules.
 There have been a lot of comments circulated on the impact of a delay or any changes.
 And of course, debate has once again been revived on the value of these new rules.
 Most important, though, is what this means for your 401k plan and participants and what your 401k fiduciary responsibility is.

-What should 401k plan sponsors do?
+What 401k plan sponsors should do

 Regardless of whether the rules are implemented as written or completely discarded, the most important thing 401k plan sponsors should do is determine whether the investment advisor they are working with is signed on as a fiduciary to their 401k plan.
 Advisors who work for insurance companies and brokerage firms are not required to be fiduciaries when providing advice to clients.
 Investment advisers who work for Registered Investment Advisory (RIA) firms always have been legally required to be fiduciaries to the 401k plans they work with.